code

 Web cache poisoning can occur through attack vectors that exploit vulnerabilities in web applications or misconfigurations in caching systems.
 One common method involves injecting malicious data into the cache by manipulating input parameters, such as URL parameters or HTTP headers.

-Attackers may use specially crafted requests that include harmful scripts or content.
-If the web application fails to validate and sanitize these inputs properly, the malicious content gets stored in the cache and associated with legitimate URLs.
-Subsequent users requesting the same URLs will unknowingly receive the poisoned content, potentially leading to the execution of malicious scripts, redirection to phishing sites, or unauthorized access to sensitive data.
+Attackers can send specially crafted requests containing harmful scripts.
+If the application does not properly validate and sanitize these inputs, it stores the malicious content in the cache.
+Consequently, when other users request the same URLs, they may receive the poisoned content, which can execute scripts, redirect them to phishing sites, or expose sensitive data.

 Additionally, attackers can take advantage of improperly configured cache control mechanisms, allowing the poisoned content to remain in the cache for an extended period, impacting multiple users.